Najeeb223/CSS.exe/README.md

 Built entirely with HTML, CSS, and JavaScript, CSS.exe is:

 * 🎨 A visual playground to explore CSS concepts
-* 🕹️ Inspired by retro games like Street Fighter and Final Fantasy
+* 🕹️ Inspired by retro games like Street Fighter.
-* 🧠 A “learn-by-doing” alternative to passive tutorial watching
-* 🌍 Designed to empower beginners, self-learners, and the African dev community
+* 🧠 Designed to empower beginner and self-learners that building is the best way to learn programming.

 ## 🚀 Live Demo